 Our reds generally take 7-10 days to ferment, getting pumped over two or three times in a twenty four hour period for oxygen exposure (for yeast vitality) and for colour and tannin extraction.
 Additions of nutrients, in particular nitrogen, initially will be added.
 When they finish ferment they may sit on skins for several more days and will then be pressed and racked to go into barrel for malolactic fermentation.
 Racking refers to clear wine/juice being drawn from above the solids that have settled in tank or barrel and further clarifies the wine.
 Centrifuges or filtration units may add to clarification.
 MLF or malolactic fermentation occurs when lactic acid bacteria convert malic acid to lactic acid.
 All reds must undergo MLF and full or partial MLF is a stylistic choice winemakers have for white wine, particularly Chardonnay.
 When MLF is used for Chardonnay production the “malo bugs” as they’re affectionately known will produce compounds that add complexity to the wine, such as diacetyl which produces a buttery flavour.
 Saracen Estates Chardonnay will only occasionally have partial MLF to reduce acidity.

-WHAT’S GOING ON IN THE VINEYARD IN JANUARY: Lush Green Growth!
+WHAT'S GOING ON IN THE VINEYARDS IN MAY: Fall into Autumn!

-WHAT’S GOING ON IN THE VINEYARD IN OCTOBER: Growing Furiously!
+WHAT'S GOING ON IN THE WINERIES IN MAY: Winding Down

 WHAT’S GOING ON IN THE VINEYARD IN JUNE: The Golden Hues of Hibernation

 The vines are enjoying their R&R, becoming dormant and building up their strength for the next growth cycle.